For people, one way to understand natural numbers is counting

 Complex set theory objects, propositions are stored in variable names, so humans still need to check all the complex definitions stored in variable names, so readability is very important

-Parser or proof assistants can allow humans to reduce from reviewing all steps to reviewing definitions, skipping a large number of detailed proof steps, and then determine the correctness of the proof result.
+Parser or proof assistants can allow humans to reduce from reviewing all steps to reviewing definitions (and check all the code logic of compiler), skipping a large number of detailed proof steps, and then determine the correctness of the proof result.
 This is like the case of APIs

 The human brain compiler can omit and supplement omissions, trading temporary efficiency for error-proneness and forgetfulness

-Assistance also has other functions, like the case of, Programming before the era of IDE/LSP/friendly-and -interactive-compiler-error-messages/documentation was painful.
-The organization, structuring and reuse of data and information were not done well, and the powerful capacity and time of memory were not used well.
+Assistance also has other functions, like the case of, Programming before the era of IDE/LSP/friendly-and-interactive-compiler-error-messages/documentation was painful.
+The organization, structuring and reuse of data and information were not done well, and the powerful capacity and time of memory of computer were not used well.

 Because we cannot directly judge the truth or falsehood of a guess, we need a language with undefined truth values.